paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-365-contractor-workforce.md

 Amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 1993 Amendment
 Amendment by Pub.
 L. 103–160 not applicable with respect to persons selected by Secretary of Defense before Nov.
-30, 1993, to participate in teacher and teacher’s aide placement programs established pursuant to sections 1151, 1598, and 2410j of this title or agreements entered into by Secretary before such date with local educational agencies under such sections, see section 1331(h) of Pub.
+30, 1993, to participate in teacher and teacher’s aide placement programs established pursuant to sections 1598 and 4703 of this title and former [section 1151 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1151) or agreements entered into by Secretary before such date with local educational agencies under such sections, see section 1331(h) of Pub.
 L. 103–160, set out as a note under [section 1598 of this title](./chapter-081-civilian-employees.md#section-1598).

 #### Savings Provision
 Amendments by section 576 of Pub.
-L. 104–201 not to affect obligations under agreements entered into in accordance with section 1151, 1598, or 2410j of this title before Sept.
+L. 104–201 not to affect obligations under agreements entered into in accordance with section 1598 or 4703 of this title or former [section 1151 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1151) before Sept.
 23, 1996, see section 576(d) of Pub.
 L. 104–201, set out as a note under [section 1598 of this title](./chapter-081-civilian-employees.md#section-1598).

 <a id="section-4704"></a>